erikpukinskis/prototype-narrative-editor/README.md

       }
     }

-And we also need to tell the computer what it has to do to start the server.
+And we also need to tell the Heroku what it has to do to start the server.
 We do that in a `Procfile`:

     web: node server.js

-That just says when you want to start the web stuff, run the command "node server.js".
+That just tells Heroku that in order to start the web server they have to run the command "node server.js".

+And that's it!
+That's all the code we need to start a server.
+The only problem is, all of this is just written down in our [README.md](README.md) file!
+We need it to actually be split out into all of those files for this whole train to get on the tracks!

 The compiler
 ------------

-So that's all we need to start our server.
-But all of these goodies are locked away inside this README file you're looking at right now!

-In order to actually get usable copies of these files, we need to compile this narrative!
+This is the whole point of writing code in the form of a narrative.
+We can provide all of this nice structure and explanation, but then we can also just compile the narrative to use it!

+In order for that to happen, we need some code that understands these Markdown files with code and filenames all over the place and knows what to do with it.
+Here's some javascript that does the trick, which we can put in `compile.js`.

-We'll put the code for that in `compile.js`.
-It's a doozie.
+It's a bit of a doozie.
 Don't worry about understanding it all just yet:

     var fs = require('fs');
     var exec = require('child_process').exec;